sshikhrakar/Harbor/README.md

 With an intuitive CLI for developers, and a simple but _effective_ mobile app for clients and QAs, you won't have to deal with the hassle of building and deploying your awesome React Native projects again.

+_(Note: This repo houses only the mobile app for Harbor.
+The CLI for developers lives in a [different repo](https://github.com/srishanbhattarai/Harbor-cli).)_

 ## Usage
 If you are only a recipient (i.e __not__ a developer), then just sign up using the application and you're set!
 Your development team will invite you to the project.